elastic/opentelemetry/docs/manual-configuration.md

 - The **Admin** role or higher is required to onboard system logs and metrics.
 To learn more, refer to <DocLink slug="/serverless/general/assign-user-roles" />.
 - Root privileges on the host are required to run the OpenTelemetry collector used in this quickstart.
 - The collector only work on Kubernetes, Linux, and MacOS systems.
-- Refer to [Elastic OpenTelemetry Collector limitations](collector-limitations.md) for known limitations when using Elastic distribution of the OpenTelemetry collector.
+- Refer to [Elastic OpenTelemetry Collector limitations](collector-limitations.md) for known limitations when using the Elastic Distribution for the OpenTelemetry collector.

 ## Collect your logs and metrics

-To manually configure the Elastic Distribution of the OpenTelemetry Collector, gather the following information:
+To manually configure the collector, gather the following information:

 - **Your Elasticsearch endpoint**: From the help menu in Kibana or your serverless Observability project, select **Connection details** and copy the **Elasticsearch endpoint**.
 - **API key**: